 This is sponsored content by BlogHer and Kellogg's.

-To enter the giveaway, leave a comment on this post by Monday, September 27, 2010 about either (1) how you keep mornings all cheery and positive or (2) whether or not you always have breakfast.
+To enter the giveaway, leave a comment on this post by Monday, September 20, 2010 about (1) tips for transitioning from a summer schedule to a school one, or (2) school-day breakfasts.
 Entrants must be U.S. residents at least 18 years old.
 One entry per post per person.
 To get an additional entry, blog or tweet the contest and then leave a comment with a link to the post or tweet.

-For the complete rules, see The Complete Rules, Week Seven.
+For the complete rules, see The Complete Rules, Week Six.

 For more chances to win, visit the other participating bloggers.

 For more about Kellogg's, visit their site.

 Mom’s Breakfast Club was started to help educate moms and families about kids’ cereal and share the scoop on their nutritional benefits and ingredients.
 To learn more about the program, visit www.loveyourcereal.com.